Budmeister/TimerX/README.md

 * `LongestSessionAnalysis`
 * `TotalLength`

-Each `Analsysis` represents an anlysis of the records of one exercise in one week, and it produces one or more `AnalysisResult`'s.
+Each `Analsysis` represents an analysis of the records of one exercise in one week, and it produces one or more `AnalysisResult`'s.
 So there will be one of each type of `AnalysisResult` for each exercise for each week.
 Most `AnalysisResult`'s create a view in the Stats page.
 Then, the set of `AnalysisResult`'s are sent to the